I'm a Celebrity...Get Me Out of Here!: Criticism

 This series has been criticised by Tessa Jowell, at the time the Secretary of State for Culture, Media and Sport.
-In an interview with the Financial Times during the second UK series, she said, "If they weren't mostly – save their blushes – has-been celebrities, there might be more interest ...
+In an interview with the Financial Times during the second British series, she said, "If they weren't mostly – save their blushes – has-been celebrities, there might be more interest ...
 I think that if we saw many more programming hours taken over by reality TV, I hope you'd begin to see a viewers' revolt."

-In 2002, CBS, broadcaster of the popular American reality show Survivor, unsuccessfully sued ABC and Granada TV over a planned American version of I'm a Celebrity...
+In 2002, CBS, broadcaster of the American reality show Survivor, unsuccessfully sued ABC and Granada Television over a planned American version of I'm a Celebrity...
 Get Me Out of Here!, alleging similarities.
+The production company behind Survivor also attempted to take legal action, but this was later dropped.

 The show's use of live insects and other living creatures in the bushtucker trials has led to some public criticism of the show and its producers and those involved in the programming.
-This issue was highlighted during the 2009 UK series, where celebrity chef Gino D'Acampo killed, cooked and ate a rat.
+This issue was highlighted during the 2009 British series, where celebrity chef Gino D'Acampo killed, cooked and ate a rat.
 The RSPCA Australia investigated the incident and sought to prosecute D'Acampo and actor Stuart Manning for animal cruelty after this episode of the show was aired.
 ITV was fined but the two celebrities involved were not prosecuted for animal cruelty despite being charged with the offence by the New South Wales Police.
 This incident did, however, highlight among certain groups such as Buglife, a British charity for the conservation of insects, and the RSPCA, the controversy surrounding the killing of living creatures for human entertainment.

 There has been criticism that the producers present the celebrities as living in a "dangerous" jungle, despite the fact that they are actually kept in a controlled environment, with some of the scenery being artificial, e.g. a pond and a small waterfall.
+The filming of the show in Australia has been subject to repeated complaints from local residents in the past due to traffic and noise pollution, which in 2018 reportedly led to a further fine from the local council.
+The fine was heavily reduced from £100,000 to £3,000 after the production company threatened to move locations.
+Others have raised concerns about the possible environmental damage the filming crew might be inflicting on the site.

-In November 2014, TV presenter Chris Packham wrote an open letter to Ant & Dec asking them and ITV to end the "abuse of animals" in I'm A Celebrity...
+In November 2014, TV presenter Chris Packham wrote an open letter to Ant & Dec, asking them and ITV to end the "abuse of animals" in I'm a Celebrity...
 Get Me Out of Here!.
 He described the trials as "out of date" and "silly".
 Packham again requested that the programme end its perceived animal abuse on stage during the 2019 TV Choice Awards, whilst imploring celebrities and those in the television industry to be more conscious of the environment.

-In January 2021, the Australian version of the reality show received criticism for its "sick', "traumatic" and "unnecessary" content when a contestant was bitten by a snake in an episode.
+In January 2021, the Australian version of the reality show received criticism for its "sick", "traumatic" and "unnecessary" content when a contestant was bitten by a snake in an episode.

-In November 2022, the British ITV show returned to its original jungle setting in Australia, from Wales (2021) where both ITV and one of the contestants Matt Hancock, a serving MP (the former Health Secretary who was forced to resign his Cabinet Post) was criticised over his inclusion in the reality programme, with viewers reportedly complaining to Ofcom that the MP should be at work in Westminster and his Constituency in Suffolk, instead of gaining financial rewards after past indiscretions and breaking Covid-19 guidelines, ITV reportedly paid Hancock £400,000 to participate.